Switch to:

-When we think of executive aviation, notions of speed immediately come to mind.
-After all, this means of transport that we love so much travels colossal distances in just a few hours thanks to the speed with which planes cross the air.
-We always ask ourselves how fast these planes can fly, but we rarely talk about the opposite: what is the minimum speed at which an executive aircraft can fly?
+When we think about business aviation, notions of speed immediately come to mind.
+After all, this form of transport that we love so much covers colossal distances in just a few hours thanks to the speed at which it moves through the air.
+We always wonder how powerful these planes are, but we rarely talk about the opposite: what is the minimum speed at which they can fly?

-All the answers – in terms of the airline industry – are complex, and this one is no different.
-There is no equal number that works for all planes, as their minimum speed will depend on their type, size, weight, and passengers (or cargo).
-Other variables can also affect this minimum index such as the altitude of the aerodrome, temperature and humidity, and air density.
+All answers, in terms of the airline sector, are complex and this one is no different.
+There is no equal number that works for all planes, as the minimum speed will depend on the type, size, weight and passengers (or cargo).
+Other variables can also affect this minimum index such as aerodrome altitude, temperature and humidity and air density.

-In general, we can say that the estimate of a commercial aircraft is that it stays in the air flying above 200 km/h – or approximately 108 kn (knots, unit of measurement commonly used in aviation).
-On the other hand, the Cessna 152, a small aircraft mainly used for instruction, keeps flying at 79 km/h (43 kn).
+In general, to introduce a notion on this topic, we can say that the estimate for a commercial plane is that it remains in the air flying above 200 km/h – or approximately 108 kn (knots, unit of measurement commonly used in aviation).
+The Cessna 152, a small plane used mainly for training, continues to fly at 79 km/h (43 knots).

 Stall Speed